StaticFDP/fdpCloud/README.md

  * Donating to EFF:                    https://eff.org/donate-le
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```
-At this point, you should have two TXT records:
+At this point, you will have two TXT records.
+You can query them with a GET.
+Note that the `id`s are the same as the responses to the POSTs used to create them:
 ``` bash
 curl -sX GET "https://api.hosting.nl/domains/fdpcloud.org/dns" -H "accept: */*" -H "API-TOKEN: SOME SECRET TOKEN HERE" -H "X-CSRF-TOKEN: " | jq '.data[] | select(.type == "TXT" and .name == "_acme-challenge.fdpcloud.org")'
 {